The Refugees Initiative

 Takeaways

-I learned a lot, e.g. how important research is as it builds the foundation on every decision that’s made later in the project.
+I learned a lot, e.g., how vital research is as it builds the foundation for every decision made later in the project.
 I learned how biases can influence user testing and how to overcome them.
-I also learned how important accessibility and inclusion are, and that many apps ignore this.
+I also learned how vital accessibility and inclusion are and that many apps ignore this.

 Be sure to check out the process for the app’s creation below!